-Member Emeritus status occurs automatically when members are 70 years of age or older.
-Their rights and obligations remain the same as an Active member except they may pay one-half the dues and do not have to meet the attendance requirements.
-In extenuating circumstances, Emeritus status may be conferred on members younger than 70 upon recommendation of the Executive committee and approval by the Society.
+Member Emeritus status occurs automatically when members are 75 years of age or older.
+Their rights and obligations remain the same as an Active Member except they may pay one-half the dues and do not have to meet the attendance requirements.
+In extenuating circumstances, retired or semi-retired members under age 75 may request reduced dues, subject to approval by the Executive Committee.
+Upon acceptance of this Bylaw Amendment, current Members Emeriti under age 75 will retain their Emeritus status.
+(Amendment XI: October 2014)